DivergentClouds/expanse/spec.md

 ### Built-in constants

 - `MAX_FILESIZE`
-  - Largest allowed output file size, defaults to the largest unsigned value that can fit in a word
+  - Largest allowed output file size, defaults to `MAX_UWORD`
-  - Must not be greater than the largest unsigned value that can fit in a word
+  - Must not be greater than `MAX_UWORD`
   - Must be greater than 0
+- `MAX_ADDRESS`
+  - Largest allowed address in the output, defaults to `MAX_FILESIZE`
+  - Must not be greater than `MAX_UWORD`
+  - Must be greater than 0
-  - When in raw mode, if any location in the file is larger than this, an error will occur
+  - When in raw mode, this must equal `MAX_FILESIZE`
-  - When in relocation mode, if the file size in bytes is larger than this, an error will occur
 - `MAX_DEPTH`
   - Maximum depth of macro calls, defaults to 1000
   - If this depth is exceeded an error will occur
 - `DIAGNOSTIC_BASE`
-  - The base numbers are printed in from diagnostic pseudo-macros, defaults to 10.
+  - The base that numbers are printed in from diagnostic pseudo-macros, defaults to 16.
   - The possible values are 2, 8, 10, and 16
+  - If not equal to 10, diagnostic pseudo-macros will prefix numbers with the relevant base prefix
 - `BUILD_MODE`
   - Specifies what build mode the Subleq program is being built in, defaults to raw mode
   - 0 if building in raw mode